Security by design: building a foundation of trust for successful IoT deployments

 - Lock IDs and credentials in secure hardware containers

 Security-by-design is the foundation of any secure IoT deployment.
 Pre-embedded IDs and encryption keys are essential elements for secure data encryption, the digital signature of messages, and the over-the-air device and security updates.

 Your defense-in-depth strategy

 Security cannot rely on just one security mechanism.

 Security by design means thinking like an attacker, and in return, layering defenses in a way designed to protect data and devices even in the event of a breach.

-These multiple defensive measures, known as the in-depth defense principle, mean that should one layer fall to an attacker, other mechanisms remain in place to mitigate potential damage done.
+These multiple defensive measures, known as the in-depth defense principle, mean that should make one layer fall to an attacker, other mechanisms remain in place to mitigate potential damage done.

 Protecting each part of an IoT deployment – the devices, the gateways and connections, and the cloud layer and users – with these layered defenses gives your network the best cybersecurity architecture.

-The approach emphasizes reliable identification, authentication, and access methods, privilege management, and encryption of all data when stored – be it in the device, in a gateway or cloud platform - or when it is in motion on the network or on the way to the cloud.
+The approach emphasizes reliable identification, authentication, access methods, privilege management, and encryption of all data when stored – be it in the device, in a gateway, or cloud platform - or when it is in motion on the network or on the way to it the cloud.

 - The encryption mechanism ensures data confidentiality and integrity, rendering stolen data useless, and preventing data tampering.